 - 1 tbsp raw Cacao to decorate

 - To prepare the the cream, simply blend all the ingredients in a high speed blender until you get a perfectly smooth and firm consistency.
-If you use silken tofu (instead of firm) you’ll need a little less milk.
+If you use firm tofu (instead of the soft type) you’ll need a little more coconut milk.

-- Prepare the coffee infusion by warming up water and plant based milk, and combining them in a soup plate with the shot of espresso or the soluble dandelion coffee.
+- Prepare the coffee infusion by warming up water and plant based milk, and combining them in a soup dish with the shot of espresso or the soluble dandelion coffee.
 Mix well.

 - Cover a cake pan (or even in a circular glass container) with Seran wrap.
 The one I used has a 6″ diameter and a 3″ high border.